-Bifrost (pronounced “BIF-roast;” Old Norse Bifröst) is the rainbow bridge that connects Asgard, the world of the Aesir tribe of gods, with Midgard, the world of humanity.
+Bifrost (pronounced roughly “BIF-roast;” Old Norse Bifröst) is the rainbow bridge that connects Asgard, the world of the Aesir tribe of gods, with Midgard, the world of humanity.
 Bifrost is guarded by the ever-vigilant god Heimdall.
-During Ragnarok, the giants breach Heimdall’s defenses and cross the bridge to storm Asgard and slay the gods.
+During Ragnarok, the giants will breach Heimdall’s defenses and cross the bridge to storm Asgard and slay the gods.

 The Poetic Edda.
 Grímnismál, stanza 44.

 Simek, Rudolf.
 1993.
 Dictionary of Northern Mythology.
 Translated by Angela Hall. p.
 36.